Consult a Disability Benefits Lawyer to Help You Understand the SSDI Application and Appeals Process

 In addition to continued cash benefits while you work, the Ticket to Work program can also help disabled individuals with free vocational rehabilitation, training, job referrals, and other employment support.
 To learn more about your options or the SSA’s work incentive program, visit https://choosework.ssa.gov for more information.

 Put A Trusted SSDI Law Firm On Your Side

 It’s no secret that the Social Security system and its application process are complex and time-consuming.
 If you’ve been denied SSDI benefits for a common reason like making too much money, contact The Law Offices of Dr. Bill LaTour to review your case.
 Dr. LaTour is a trusted and experienced Social Security attorney in Los Angeles and throughout Southern California.
-A denied application can be extremely frustrating, but with his team’s expertise on your side, you will receive expert legal advice and have the best chance of successfully appealing your case.
+A denied application can be extremely frustrating, but with his team’s expertise on your side, you will receive expert legal advice and have a greater chance of successfully appealing your case.
 Don’t wait to fight for the disability benefits you need.
 We’ve been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
 Call Dr. Bill LaTour and his team today at 800-803-5090 or fill out our inquiry contact form to set up a free consultation.